yorkbill/get-support/support-plans.md

 {: #support_level_enterprise}

 The level of support that is assigned to an [{{site.data.keyword.Bluemix_notm}} enterprise](/docs/account?topic=account-what-is-enterprise) defaults to the highest support plan within the enterprise.
 All child accounts within the enterprise also default to the highest support plan.

+## Technical support team
+{: #tech_support_team}

+{{site.data.keyword.cloud_notm}} supports our customers with a worldwide team of experts that are available 24 hours a day, seven days a week.
+These resources are at strategic IBM locations around the world. {{site.data.keyword.cloud_notm}} support resources, which are known as the Advanced Customer Support team, is made up of technical engineers that have specific domain knowledge to triage and troubleshoot problems quickly and effectively.

+The teams are organized by technology domains, which include compute, network, security, storage, VPC, Kubernetes service, Red Hat OpenShift on IBM Cloud, Satellite, databases, app development, and cognitive solutions.
+Our teams keep their skills and technical knowledge up-to-date through specialized training on cloud services throughout the year.
+Support engineers are equipped to go deep on issues and solve most without any additional support from our backend teams.
+Collaboration across cloud service teams ensures continuous knowledge transfer and skills development within the team to deliver the best possible service to our customers.